What is supervision?

 Supervision and Complaints

-In the event of a complaint or other proceeding against a member, the ASIS Board or others may request evidence of supervision and professional development and may contact the member’s supervisor if required.
+In the event of a complaint or other proceeding against a member, the ASIS Board or others may request evidence of supervision and professional development and may contact the member’s supervisor or peer group.